Governance is not about limiting freedom. The point is to be able to

 Retention Policy

-You can set the retention policies for Teams team conversations and chat messages.
+You can set the retention policies for Teams team conversations and chat

-For more information, check here
+For more information, check

 New Teams Admin Roles

 Below are new Teams administrator roles added.
-For more information check here.
+For more information

-- Teams Service Administrator: The overall Teams workload admin, who can manage Office365 Groups also.
+- Teams Service Administrator: The overall Teams workload admin, who

-- Teams Communication Administrator: Can manage meeting and calling functionality in Teams.
+can manage Office365 Groups also. - Teams Communication Administrator: Can manage meeting and calling

-- Teams Communications Support Specialist: Access to basic call analytics tool.
+analytics tool. - Teams Communications Support Specialist: Access to basic call

 Office 365 Group Naming Policy

-There are few organisations, where they need to follow strict naming conventions or avoid using list of words in the group name.
-Using Office365 Group Naming Policy, you can
+conventions or avoid using list of words in the group name.
+Using

 - Set format for group prefix and suffix